 The main islands of Western Samoa are actually ancient volcanic cones.
 They are the largest of the South Pacific islands with mountainous terrain that rain keeps green and attractive.
-The two islands Savai'i and Opolu are situated to receive numerous swells from both the N and S. Come with us to surf in Samoa!
+The two islands Savai’i and Opolu are situated to receive numerous swells from both the north and south.
+Come with us to surf in Samoa!

 Opolu is the most developed with numerous resorts and satisfying surf spots.
-The western island of Savai'i is wilder with less known breaks but with potential to be discovered.
-Generally the waves are very fast and powerful and break on very low reefs (often lava) usually within 500m from the shore.
-The southern coastal front holds the best quality waves, which are steep and best suited for experienced surfers.
+The western island of Savai’i is wilder with less known breaks but with potential to be discovered.
+Generally the waves are very fast and powerful and break on very low reefs (often made of lava) usually within 500m from the shore.
+The southern coastal side holds the best quality waves, which are steep and best suitable for experienced surfers.
 The north coast has fewer spots and receives less swell, more suited to intermediate surfers.

-Opolu Island: in Lauli'i we can find the best right-waves breaking near the shore with handfuls of pipes.
-Lautanu'u is a right that works with all tides (which is a rare bonus for Samoa).
-There are also handfuls of good quality breaks in Ti'avea Bay .
+Opolu Island: in Lauli’i we can find the best right-waves breaking near the shore with many tubes.
+Lautanu’u is a right that works with all tides (which is a rare bonus for Samoa).
+There are also lots of good quality breaks in Ti’avea Bay .

-Nu'usafee Island is “the Spot”.
-Although you need to sail a boat from Poutasi to get there, this effort is worth the effort as it can be the best wave in Western Samoa.
-Usually there are sets of 3 perfect waves that connect when the swell is above 2.5m giving epic rides.
-SE breezes blow offshore and can hold waves up to 5m but it is too dangerous at low tide.
-Bouldiers is a good, big left wave that offers a long ride on a rather deep seabed and above all is protected from the wind.
-Sa'aga is the opposite version of Salani with some funny lefts and powerful right.
+Nu’usafee Island is “the Spot”.
+Although you need to sail a boat from Poutasi to get there, it can be the best wave in Western Samoa.
+Usually there are sets of 3 perfect waves that connect when the swell is above 8ft giving epic rides.
+SE breezes blow offshore and it can hold waves up to 16ft but it is too dangerous at low tide.
+Bouldiers is a good, big left wave that offers a long ride on a rather deep seafloor and above all is protected from the wind.
+Sa’aga is the opposite version of Salani with some funny lefts and powerful right.
 Towards the west is Salamumu, another powerful left, which can be surfed at the top at high tide.

 Savai’i Island: Malama Lefts is an easy spot to ride and reach from the shore.
 There are also good waves on the SE coast, near Salelologa.
 The Wharf receives clean rights with moderate swells while Aganoa Beach receives real bowl sections in the inside part of the reef.
 The Leap is the Samoan version of Pipeline… big and dangerous.
 It is only accessible by boat but it is really worth it.
 Salailua breaks into a deep channel that creates A-frame waves.